huawendi/CPCF/README.md

-CGCF: A Flexible Chunking and Generous Random Walk Breadth-first Two-way Search Cuckoo Filter
+CPCF: A Flexible Chunking and Proactive Insertion Cuckoo Filter
 ============

 Overview
 --------
-CGCF is a type of approximate set-membership query data structure based on cuckoo filter.
+CPCF is a type of approximate set-membership query data structure based on cuckoo filter.
 CGCF requires smaller space and provides better operational performance in most cases, compared to other cuckoo filter variants.

 API
 --------
-A CGCF supports following operations:
+A CPCF supports following operations:

 *  `Add(item)`: insert an item to the filter
 *  `Contain(item)`: return if item is already in the filter.
 Note that this method may return false positive results like cuckoo filters